scottstanie/scottstanie.github.io/_posts/articles/2015-05-21-classes-python.md

 {% endhighlight %}

-If you initialze an object, it will be represented like this:
+If you initialize an object, it will be represented like this:

 {% highlight python %}